Turks in Germany: Greece

-Despite many being stripped of their Greek citizenship since 1955, migration of Western Thrace Turks to Germany has continued to increase significantly.
+Despite risking the loss of their Greek citizenship, Western Thrace Turks continued to emigrate to Germany in large numbers.
 Firstly, in the 1960s and 1970s many came to Germany because the Thracian tobacco industry was affected by a severe crisis and many tobacco growers lost their income.
-Between 1970 and 2010, approximately 40,000 Western Thrace Turks arrived in Western Europe, most of which settled in Germany.
+Between 1970 and 2010, approximately 40,000 Western Thrace Turks emigrated to Western Europe, most of whom settled in Germany.
 In addition, between 2010 and 2018, a further 30,000 Western Thrace Turks left for Western Europe due to the Greek government-debt crisis.
 Of these 70,000 immigrants (which excludes the numbers which arrived before 1970), around 80% live in Germany.

 In 2013 Cemile Giousouf became the first Western Thrace Turk to become a member of the German parliament.
 She was the first Muslim to be elected for the Christian Democratic Union of Germany.

 North Macedonia

 There has been migration from the Turkish Macedonian minority group which have come to Germany alongside other citizens of North Macedonia, including ethnic Macedonians and Albanian Macedonians.

 In 2021, Furkan Çako, who is a former Macedonian minister and member of the Security Council, urged Turkish Macedonians living in Germany to participate in North Macedonia's 2021 census.